jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/events/useallowance.md

 * `projectId` is the ID of the project whose allowance was used.
 * `beneficiary` is the address whose received the allowance.
 * `amount` is the amount of allowance that was used in terms of the funding cycle's currency.
+* `distributedAmount` is the total amount of tokens that were distributed from the project's balance.
-* `feeAmount` is the amount of ETH protocol fees that were taken from the used allowance.
+* `feeAmount` is the amount of tokens that were taken from the used allowance as fees.
-* `transferAmount` is the amount of ETH that was transferred to the beneficiary.
+* `memo` is a note that was attached.
 * `caller` is the address that issued the transaction within which the event was emitted.